xubiod/xubiod/README.md

 # hi
-hello there. welcome. these are words. idk
+hello there. feel free to use he/she/they pronouns n stuff

 ## what
 my [website](http://xubiod.net) exists and it has some cool stuff i guess